 Most mountain backpacking hunting trips are done with rifle scopes, so this particular item will also have to be on your hunting gear list.
 Now, hunting enthusiasts may have diverging opinions as to which scope is best for the job but that’s not the issue here.
 Some prefer a lightweight scope that ensures maximum magnification, good range and a custom turret.
 However, knowing how to zero a rifle scope is something that you should definitely know how to do.

-Granted, there’s nothing that compares to the rush of adrenaline that you get when hunting a deer or when you’re mere seconds away from pulling the trigger.
+Granted, there’s nothing that compares to the rush of adrenaline that you get when deer hunting or when you’re mere seconds away from pulling the trigger.
 But after the hunt is over and the animal is at your feet, you’ll need a quality hunting knife if you’re not keen on spending half a day skinning and field dressing a deer.
 Having a hunting knife on you is essential, but aside from the small one that you probably keep in your pocket at all times, you should also have a larger one packed in your backpack.

 Rain Gear and Proper Boots